brc-dd/animated-tailwindcss/README.md

 ### Accessibility

+> :warning: This functionality is currently broken.
+A fix is on its way.

 The configuration handles the accessibility in a similar way to Animate.css.
 Although, if you want more control over motion safety, you can use [`motion-safe`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-safe) and [`motion-reduce`](https://tailwindcss.com/docs/hover-focus-and-other-states#motion-reduce) variants provided by Tailwind CSS.
 The configuration also adds [`print`](https://tailwindcss.com/docs/breakpoints#styling-for-print) breakpoint for you.

 ### Removing Unused Keyframes